dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/sql_database.md

    ```

    > In this example, we load the "family" table and set the "updated" column for incremental
    > loading.
-In first run it loads all the data from January 1, 2022, at midnight (00:00:00) and
+In the first run, it loads all the data from January 1, 2022, at midnight (00:00:00) and
    > then loads incrementally in subsequent runs using "updated" field.

 1. To incrementally load the "family" table using the 'sql_table' resource.